Designing an AI-powered tool to simplify and analyse employee feedback

 By combining topic detection with sentiment analysis, Carol provides a clear overview of concerns and satisfaction areas, helping HR teams make data-driven decisions.

-Listing Topics and Breaking Down by Sentiments
+Listing Topics and breaking down by sentiments

-Our AI tool organizes feedback into:
+Our AI tool organises feedback into:

 • Sentiment per topic: Whether employees feel positively, negatively, or neutrally about each.